Skip to main content

 • grinding

-Players express that grinding in the game is excessively time-consuming, often requiring an unrealistic commitment akin to having a second life.
-Additionally, there is a desire for premium skins to be attainable through grinding, even if it demands significant effort.
+Players express that grinding in the game is excessively time-consuming, often requiring a significant investment of effort akin to having a second life.
+Additionally, there is a desire for premium skins to be attainable through grinding, even if it demands extensive gameplay.

 • “You'll need a second life for grinding.”